 1876 – Alex Ferguson escaped with his life after falling from a scaffold.
 He had to make a 10′ to 12′ leap to reach safety.
 He was, according to the Guelph Mercury, “laid up for many weeks.”

-1884 – John McPherson was working at McCrea’s, the scaffold, 15′ above ground, broke into two.
+1884 – John McPherson was working at McCrea’s.
+The scaffold, 15′ above ground, broke into two.
 He fell to the ground and received three fractured ribs, a dislocated finger and what were termed “ugly scalp wounds.”

 1886 – John Kennedy, James Davidson and Dennis Kelleher fell off scaffolding when it broke